Connect with others who understand.

 Subacute Cutaneous Lupus

 Subacute cutaneous lupus can cause a rash that may come and go.
-When it’s there, it’s usually discolored, raised, and roughly circular, though the circles can overlap to form other shapes.
-It isn’t usually itchy, though people occasionally report itchiness.
+When it’s there, it’s usually discolored, raised, and roughly circular.
+The circles can overlap to form other shapes.
+Some people occasionally report itchiness, although it isn’t usually itchy.
 This rash is more likely to appear on the chest than discoid lupus symptoms.
-It is also often related to sun exposure.
+It’s also often related to sun exposure.

 Subacute lupus often causes rashes on the chest and other areas of the body that are exposed to the sun.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 Acute Cutaneous Lupus

-Acute cutaneous lupus is tied to the malar rash, also known as the “butterfly rash.”
-This butterfly-shaped rash develops on the face, across the bridge of the nose and both cheeks.
-While the malar rash doesn’t directly affect the area under the breasts, some people with acute cutaneous lupus develop rashes on other parts of their body alongside the malar rash.
+Acute cutaneous lupus can cause a malar rash, also called a “butterfly rash.”
+This butterfly-shaped rash develops on the face, across the bridge of the nose, and on both cheeks.
+Although the malar rash doesn’t directly affect the area under the breasts, some people with acute cutaneous lupus develop rashes on other parts of their body alongside the malar rash.

-The malar rash and other acute cutaneous lupus rashes indicate active lupus.
-If you have not had a lupus flare in a while, this might be your first indication that the condition is becoming active for you again.
+If you’re experiencing a malar rash and other acute cutaneous lupus rashes, it means that your lupus is active.
+If you haven’t had a lupus flare in a while, this might be your first sign that the condition is becoming active again.
 Talk to your doctor as soon as possible to determine what has triggered your lupus and find the treatment you need.

 Lupus Medications

 Some lupus medications, like methotrexate (Rheumatrex) or hydroxychloroquine (Plaquenil — an antimalarial drug also used to treat lupus), can cause rashes.
-These rashes aren’t normally localized to the area under the breasts, though you can experience them there along with parts of the body.
-You will also usually have other side effects from the medication alongside a rash.
-If you suspect your rash is from a lupus medication, talk to your doctor immediately.
+These rashes don’t usually show up just under the breasts, but they can appear there along with other areas of the body.
+You will also usually have other side effects from the medication, alongside a rash.
+If you think your rash is from a lupus medication, talk to your doctor immediately.

 Other Causes

 Rashes under the breasts are often unrelated to lupus.
-Candida intertrigo — an infection in the skin folds caused by a yeast called candida — is one of the most common causes.
-If you sweat a lot under your breasts or the area regularly gets hot or chafes, the area can easily become an environment where yeast, bacteria, or fungi can grow.
+Candida intertrigo — an infection in the skin folds caused by a yeast called Candida — is one of the most common causes.
+If you sweat a lot under your breasts or the area regularly gets hot or chafes, it can easily become an environment where yeast, bacteria, or fungi can grow.
 You’ll need to talk to your doctor to effectively treat candida intertrigo.

 Candidal intertrigo is a rash under the breasts caused by moisture, lack of air circulation, and friction.
-(CC BY-NC-ND 3.0 NZ/DermNet)
+(CC BY-NC-ND 4.0/DermNet)

 How To Manage a Rash Under Your Breasts

-There are a few things you can do to manage a rash under your breasts, whether or not it is caused by lupus.
+There are a few things you can do to manage a rash under your breasts, whether or not it’s caused by lupus.

 Keep Your Lupus Under Control